Stanford Math Directed Reading Program

 Ways and means

 This program is organized and run by a committee of mathematics graduate students.
-The current organizers are Jared Marx-Kuo, Alexandra Stavrianidi, Talia Blum, and Milo Marsden.
+The current organizers are Talia Blum, Miles Cua, Carl Schildkraut, Romain Speciel, Eha Srivastava, and Andy Yin.
 Please feel free to email the organizers with any questions or concerns.

 The DRP concept is based on that of similar programs at other institutions, going back to the first DRP started in 2003 at UChicago.
 There is now a national DRP network which maintains a list of resources and information about DRPs.